-This CCPA Disclosure also does not apply to information that we collect in connection with providing products or services to other businesses (such as our commercial or small business customers) or when receiving products or services from our suppliers.
-Similarly, it does not apply to information we collect in the context of a person’s role as a job applicant, employee, associate, contractor, or other member of the Capital One workforce, which is subject to our Capital One Workforce CCPA Disclosure.
+This CCPA Disclosure also does not apply to information we collect in the context of a person’s role as a job applicant, employee, associate, contractor, or other member of the Capital One workforce, which is subject to our Capital One Workforce CCPA Disclosure.

-Most of the information we have collected has been collected in the context of providing financial products and services, and is therefore not subject to the CCPA.
-We also collect personal information relating to California residents in other contexts, including in connection with our marketing activities, our websites and mobile applications, and certain Capital One locations (such as when you use guest WiFi at a Capital One Cafe).
+Most of the personal information that we maintain has been collected in the context of providing financial products and services for personal, family, or household purposes, and is therefore not subject to the CCPA.
+However, we also collect personal information relating to California residents in other contexts, including in connection with our marketing activities, our websites and mobile applications, our small business and commercial businesses, and certain Capital One locations (such as when you visit a Capital One Café).

 In the past 12 months, we have collected the following categories of personal information, as defined in the CCPA, relating to California residents.
-The categories of personal information that we collect, use, and disclose about a California resident will depend on our specific relationship or interaction with that individual, and the examples provided in each category below are for illustrative purposes only.
+The categories of personal information that we collect, use, and disclose about a California resident will depend on our specific relationship or interaction with that individual.
+The examples provided in each category below are for illustrative purposes only.

 We may also use personal information relating to California residents for one or more of the specific “business purposes” listed in the CCPA:

-In the past 12 months, we have not shared personal information relating to California residents in a manner that we consider a sale within the meaning of the CCPA.
+In the past 12 months, we have not disclosed personal information relating to California residents in any other manner that we consider a sale within the meaning of the CCPA.

-If you are a California resident, you may request that we disclose to you the following information covering the 12 months preceding your request:
+Rights to Know, Delete, and Correct.
+If you are a California resident, you may request that we disclose to you the following information:

-If you are a California resident and would like to exercise the rights described above, please submit your request by:
+If you are a California resident and would like to exercise your rights to know, delete, or correct your personal information as described above, please submit your request by: